 Claims & Loss Adjusters

-RMC’s are recommended to hire a consultant or surveyor for project management and to keep detailed accounts of costs.
-Hiring professionals will reduce the overall life-cycle of the claim, maximise the policy cover and the claim presentation and supporting documents, when done correctly will make the job of the loss adjuster easier, negating the potential for credibility to be damaged and ensuring the settlement will not be smaller than expected.
+RMC’s are recommended to hire a consultant or surveyor for project management and to keep detailed accounts of costs because hiring professionals will a) reduce the overall life-cycle of the claim, b) maximise the policy cover and the claim presentation and supporting documents, and when done correctly will make the job of the loss adjuster easier, negating the potential for credibility to be damaged and ensuring the settlement will not be smaller than expected.

 Note: Most blocks of flats policies will include cover for ‘professional fees’ up to a pre-determined indemnity limit.
 However, a condition of the ipolicy may be the prior agreement of the insurer to the appointment of an expert.